Psychology of Women (PSY 391)

 :

-Sex & Gender: An Introduction (6th Edition, McGraw-Hill, 2008) by Hilary Lips
+Sex & Gender: An Introduction (6th Edition, McGraw-Hill, 2008) by Hilary Lips ~ Text Cover & Title

-Attending Class.
+.
 If you miss class, it is your responsibility to do the reading anyway, to get the notes from another student, and find out from others if there were any assignments or announcements.
 Please don’t ask me, after missing class, whether you missed anything important.
 You did.

-A. Tests and Exam -- 90 points
+A. Tests and Exam -- 105 points

-ii) Tests
+i) Tests

-Test # 1 - 30 points
+Test # 1 - 35 points (in class)

-Test # 2 - 30 points
+Test # 2 - 35 points (in class)

 Eligible for inclusion on the tests are all assigned readings, including material that is not covered in lectures.
 Also eligible is any material that is covered in class but is not in the readings.
 Of course, the most heavily emphasized material on tests will be that which is emphasized in class.
 Make-up tests will not be available except under extreme circumstances that can be documented in some appropriate way.
+Generally, if you must miss a test, your final exam score will simply be weighted more heavily.

-iii) Final exam - 30 points - covers material from selected sections of the course.
+ii) Final exam - 35 points - covers material from selected sections of the course.
 If you achieve a grade of A (88%) across the two term tests and have turned in 88% of the chapter reaction papers and class exercises (see below), you will be exempted from the final exam.
 You will be notified of your exemption by the end of the second-last week of class.

-B. Assignments, Exercises and Projects -- 70 points
+B. Assignments, Exercises and Projects -- 55 points

 Regular participation in class exercises and projects - 25 points

-Assignments, In-class discussions and exercises.
+II) Assignments, In-class discussions and exercises.
 A number of class discussions and exercises will be carried out in class time and students will occasionally be assigned to do something outside of class and turn in written work.
 Such work must be turned in at the beginning of the class for which it was assigned.
 It will not normally be accepted at any other time.
 Students who participate will receive credit.
 Those who are absent for whatever reason or who do not participate will not receive credit.
 Participation includes your presence at and your evaluation of group project presentations by other members of the class.
 Your grade on this section will depend on the proportion of these exercises and assignments that you complete.

+Missed exercises or assignments.
 Three missed exercises or assignments will be allowed without penalty.
 No excuses will be accepted for missed participation beyond that limit.
 So if you are worried about losing points, please monitor your absences and save them for the kinds of serious situations, such as illness, that require you to be absent.
 In the case of chapter reaction papers, if it is impossible for you to come to class, you may e-mail your paper to me, but it MUST be sent before the beginning of class on the due date.

 Experiential Project - 5 points

 Violating a gender norm.
 The assignment is to choose a behavior or activity that is not normative for your own gender (i.e. women should choose a "masculine" activity; men should choose a "feminine" activity) and carry it out.
 Carefully note your own reactions and the reactions of those around you.
 Write a one-page report of the experience.
-You must be ready to report on this activity in class and to hand in your report on October 8th.
+You must be ready to report on this activity in class and to hand in your report on May 4th.

 This project is meant to be done in groups.
-Project groups will be finalized in class on September 29th.
+Project groups will be finalized in class on October 1st.

 DO NOT MISS THIS CLASS OR YOU MAY NOT BE ASSIGNED TO A GROUP.
 ALSO PLEASE NOTE THAT IF YOU NEGLECT YOUR RESPONSIBILITIES TO YOUR GROUP, YOU WILL BE PENALIZED IN TERMS OF YOUR GRADE.

 If, for some reason, you do not wish to work with a group, you may choose to do this project on your own.
 This includes all aspects of the project, including making a presentation to the class.
-However, if you choose this option, you must decide (and let me know) by September 27th, so that I do not assign you to a group.
+However, if you choose this option, you must decide (and let me know) by September 12th, so that I do not assign you to a group.
 It is NOT an option to quit your group part-way through the project and then decide to work on your own.

 Opportunities to Earn Extra Credit points:

-1) Up to 8 extra credit points can be earned by attending and submitting a one-page report on other designated out-of-class lectures or events (2 points per event).
+1) Up to 8 extra credit points can be earned by attending and submitting a one-page report on designated out-of-class lectures or events (2 points per event).
 The report should be submitted within one week of the event.

 GRADING: